-COVID-19 has devastated both the personal and professional lives of many and unemployment claims surged by 70% in April 2020 alone.
-As candidates looking for work flood the market, those businesses that are actively recruiting have turned to virtual interviews as a means of growing their team.
+For many of us, the COVID-19 pandemic has turned our working lives upside down.
+In April 2020 alone, unemployment claims surged by 70%.
+As candidates looking for work flood the market, businesses that are actively recruiting have turned to virtual interviews as a means of growing their team safely.

 Interviews are typically a very personal affair between candidates and interviewers.
 And yet, for recruiters and candidates alike, virtual interviews can seem a little less natural and more casual than in-person interviews.

 While video interviews occur in real-time and are as similar to an in-person interview as possible, it can be challenging to read a person’s body language and pick up on non-verbal cues to assess a candidate’s suitability for a role.

 Nevertheless, if you are conducting virtual interviews, many of the same approaches and considerations that you bring when interviewing candidates face-to-face will serve you well while conducting video interviews.

 With that in mind, here are eight handy tips to ensure an effective virtual interview with your next candidate.